 What are NFT (Non-Fungible) token ?

-Non-Fungible token (NFT) has become all the rage after the digital artist known as Beeple sold one of his art pieces -"Everydays: The First 5000 Days"- a collage of all the images that Beeple has been posting online for the last 13 years- for $69 Million.
-Beeple auctioned his artwork at Christie's, and the sale made Beeple the top three most valuable living artists
+Non-Fungible Tokens (NFTs) became hugely popular after digital artist Beeple sold his artwork "Everydays: The First 5000 Days" for $69 Million.
+This piece is a collage of all the images Beeple posted online over the last 13 years.
+He auctioned it at Christie's.
+The sale made Beeple one of the top three most valuable living artists.

 ----------------------------------------